RAYMOND JAMES STADIUM

 Its location near the airport means that its neighborhood is filled with chain restaurants and strip clubs.
 I’ll let you decide if that’s good or not.
 The tailgating in the many parking lots surrounding the stadium is good.

-It’s one of the older stadiums to have not undergone a substantial renovation, but it still hosted the 2021 Super Bowl.
+It’s one of the older stadiums to have not undergone a substantial renovation, yet it was considered good enough to host the 2021 Super Bowl.
 It’s still in great shape despite its age (and where have I heard that before in Tampa?)